 Residents of Los Angeles have embraced this brave cougar as their own and, along with the scientists monitoring P-22, raised money to build a wildlife bridge across Highway 101 to help cougars and other wildlife safely expand their territories and build new homes—ensuring their survival for years to come.

-* A Kirkus Best Picture Book of 2020
+* Kirkus Best Picture Books of 2020 Pick

 WINGED WONDERS: Solving the Monarch Migration Mystery (Sleeping Bear Press, 2020)—written by me and illustrated by Yas Imamura—aasks the question: who tracked the Great Monarch Butterfly Migration?